rabbitmq/rabbitmq-website/docs/feature-flags/index.md

 :::warning

 Since enabled, feature flags
-cannot be disabled, using this feature is only safe to use for enabling more flags
+cannot be disabled, using this feature is only safe to use for enabling more flags.
+Providing a list of flags identical to the currently enabled list is also safe, of course.

 :::